drawbackwards/Forward-Framework/readme.md

 Running `gulp dist` will generate an optimized, production ready version of the theme based on `build/`.
 This will be the folder you deploy to production.

 	$ gulp dist

+## Overriding Styles

+Like a parent theme, edits to `scss/forward/` should be avoided.
+All variables, mixins and styles within `scss/forward/` can be overridden by copying & pasting into the corresponding templates in `scss/`.
+Gulp will not output duplicate/unnecessary code.

+    `- scss/
+      |- forward/
+      |  |- mixins.scss
+      |  |- variables.scss
+      |  `- style.scss
+      |- mixins.scss     # Overrides forward/mixins.scss
+      |- variables.scss  # Overrides forward/variables.scss
+      `- style.scss      # Overrides forward/style.scss

 ## License